ethereumclassic/ECIPs/_specs/ecip-vanilla-sha-3.md

 # Change the ETC Proof of Work Algorithm to _vanilla_ Sha-3

 __Abstract.__ Make Sha-3-256 Standard the Proof of Work algorithm for Ethereum Classic.
 Ethereum’s development coincided with the development of the Sha-3 standard, but the Sha-3 standard was finalized shortly after Ethereum launched.
 So, Ethereum was left with a variant of Sha-3 that did not produce standard Sha-3 hashes.
 This variant of Sha-3 utilized in Ethereum was named Keccak-256 to avoid confusion.
 Keccak-256 is utilized in the EVM, but the Proof of Work algorithm is Ethash.
-Ethash is combination of Keccak256 & Daggerhashimoto which contibutes the memory intensive feature (Dag).
-The Dag was added due to the premise of ASIC resistance, but that premise since Ethash ASICs exist.
-So, Ethash’s Dag is built on the false premise of ASIC resistance and not utilizing the official Sha-3 Standard algorithem.
+Ethash is a combination of Keccak256 & Daggerhashimoto which contributes to the memory-intensive feature (Dag).
+The Dag was added due to the premise of ASIC resistance, but that premise is flase since Ethash ASICs exist.
+So, Ethash’s Dag is built on the false premise of ASIC resistance and not utilizing the official Sha-3 Standard algorithm.

-Ethereum Classic's hashrate is also a minority of Ethereum's and the amount of rentable hashrate is available on the market to 51% attack the Ethereum Classic network.
-In short summary, this proposal seeks to:
+Ethereum Classic's hash rate is also a minority of Ethereum's and the amount of rentable hash rate is available on the market to 51% attack the Ethereum Classic network.
+In summary, this proposal seeks to:

 - Remove Daggerhashimoto (Dag)
 - Bump Keccak-256 to Sha-3-256 Standard
-- Become a majority PoW algorithem in the industry
+- Become a majority PoW algorithm in the industry

 __Disclaimer.__ This is an alternative proposal to ECIP-1049 [1] since Keccak-256 and _vanilla_ Sha-3 produce different hashing results.
 However, most of the arguments in this proposal are compatible with ECIP-1049 since Keccak-256 and _vanilla_ Sha-3 differ in padding.
-ECIP-1049 and this proposal are both in support of switching the PoW to a Sha-3-based algorithem.
+ECIP-1049 and this proposal are both in support of switching the PoW to a Sha-3-based algorithm.

 __Motivation.__ The motivation of this proposal is to standardize the cryptographic hash function of the Ethereum Classic network with _vanilla_ Sha-3 and become a majority chain in it's respective PoW.

 __Rationale.__

-- __Cryptographic standardization__: By bumping Keccak-256 to _vanilla_ Sha-3, Ethereum Classic will have the official Sha-3 algorithem recognized by NIST.
+- __Cryptographic standardization__: By bumping Keccak-256 to _vanilla_ Sha-3, Ethereum Classic will have the official Sha-3 algorithm recognized by NIST.
 Sha-3 features:
   - __Enhanced security__: Sha-3 is the latest member of the Secure Hash Algorithm family of standards and certified by the Federal Information Processing Standards (FIPS) [2].
   - __Reduced risk of non-compliance__: Software agreements can have complex compliance criteria and compliance audits can be time consuming or simply a deal-breaker.
 Having a standardized cryptographic hash function would reduce the risk of non-compliance as _vanilla_ Sha-3 is certified by trusted organizations and has been thoroughly vetted to obtain its place in the Sha family [3].
   - __Enhanced productivity__: Sha-3 is a solidified cryptographic function with certification and documentation.
 This reduces research and maintenance costs for engineers especially since Sha-3 ASIC chip designs are available.